-- Watch a video presentation
+- Watch a video

-In the Reading Settings screen, change the following:
+In the Reading Settings screen, select the following:

 - Front page displays: select ‘A static page …’